-It was thus decided to develop a general MIRI simulator as a communicating suite of packages.
+It was thus decided to develop a general MIRI simulator, MIRISim, as a communicating suite of packages.
 This MIRI simulator is being developed in Python by the European Consortium.
 It will include all functionalities of the instrument, taking into account all of the detectors effects and will be distributed worldwide.

 MIRISim takes as input either a user defined ‘scene’ or a FITS file, and simulates an observation based on user defined Imager filters or MRS channels, and exposure parameters (number of groups, integrations, etc).
 The results are JWST ‘level 1B’ data which are suitable for processing with the JWST pipeline.
 The data produced by MIRISim is consistent with the MIRI sensitivity model, but should not be used as a replacement for the JWST Exposure Time Calculator (ETC).